CS-433/cs-433-project-2-drop_table/README.md

 The original repositery for the LCD network can be found [here](https://github.com/hkust-vgd/lcd).

-It corresponds to the lcd-base source code.
+The network described in it correspond to the lcd folder, and the train.py file in our repositery.

 We also have a modified version that uses pytorch-lightning to exploit multiple nodes on a cluster.